keikhcheung/keikhcheung.github.io/_posts/blog/2020-06-27-Linear-Writing-Software-Impedes-Literary-Exploration.md

 -------

 ## Thoughts on Possible Improvements
 As Ryan Singer [tweeted][Tweet 1]{:target="_blank"}: When designers work on visual exploration, we put variations side by side on a canvas to compare versions.
-Can digital writing not handle literal exploration and alternatives similarly, while keeping the original narrative intact and without leaving the current copy?
+Can digital writing not handle literary exploration and alternatives similarly, while keeping the original narrative intact and without leaving the current copy?

 ![Variations of an app screen juxtaposed next to each other.](/images/blog/LWrit-Explore-Design.jpg)
 <div class="extras cap" markdown="1">